How to Negotiate a Restaurant Lease

 Ask other tenants in the building about their experience, both with the building location and the landlord.
 Ask if the landlord is easy to work with and if they address problems quickly.
 You can also ask about the pros and cons of the location, as well as their thoughts on a new restaurant going into the building.
 Of course, take everything other tenants say with a grain of salt.
 If they think a restaurant is a fantastic idea, remember, it’s their opinion, not an actual fact.

 Negotiating a Restaurant Lease

 If a spot has been vacant for several months you can probably haggle with the monthly rent or get the first couple of months (your start-up phase) free.
 Remember, the landlord wants businesses in the building.
-That is the only way he can generate income from his building.
-Having a business in the building will attract other businesses and increase the value of his property.
-So it is to his benefit to get you into that building.
+That is the only way they can generate income from their building.
+Having a business in the building will attract other businesses and increase the value of their property.
+So it is to their benefit to get you into that building.

 Common lease negotiations include:

 - Not paying rent at all until the restaurant opens for business

 - Pro-rating rent.
 You may pay a very low rent the first year of the lease, then gradually increase it each year thereafter.